-If a laboratory test result indicates that a Mass Alternative Care marijuana product sample has contaminant levels above the acceptable limits established in the Commissions protocols identified in 935 CMR 500.160(1) Mass Alternative Care will:
+If a laboratory test result indicates that a Mass Alternative Care marijuana product sample has contaminant levels above the acceptable limits established in the DPH protocols identified in 935 CMR 500.160(1) Mass Alternative Care will:

 - 1. Immediately segregate the production batch and evaluate next steps. - a.
 Using the flowchart below (Actions in Response to Laboratory Analytical Results), the CEO or designee will determine whether to: - i.
 Retest the Production Batch - ii.
 Remediate the Production Batch - iii.
 Dispose of Production Batch - 2.
-If the test result indicates has a contaminant level for Pesticides that are above the acceptable limits the Production Batch will be immediately disposed of.

-- 3. If it is determined that the Production Batch cannot be remediated, it will be disposed of. - 4.
+If the test result indicates has a contaminant level for Pesticides that are above the acceptable limits the Production Batch will be immediately disposed of. - 3.
+If it is determined that the Production Batch cannot be remediated, it will be disposed of. - 4.
 In the case of disposal under 1 and 2 above the Mass Alternative Care CEO will: - a.
-Notify the Commission within 72 hours of the laboratory testing results indicating that the contamination cannot be remediated and disposing of the Production Batch. - b.
-Notify the Commission of any information regarding contamination as specified by the Commission or immediately upon request by the Commission - 5.
-In the case of any test result that indicates that a Mass Alternative Care marijuana product sample has contaminant levels above the acceptable limits, the CEO and COO will conduct an assessment of the source of the contamination. - a.
-This extensive assessment will include investigating all possible sources of contamination including source products and ingredients, environmental conditions and employee factors. - b.
+Notify the Commission within 72 hours of the laboratory testing results indicating that the contamination cannot be remediated.

+- b.
+The notification to the Commission will describe the proposed plan of action for both the destruction of the contaminated product and the assessment of the source of contamination. - 5.
+In the case of any test result that indicates that a Mass Alternative Care marijuana product sample has contaminant levels above the acceptable limits, the CEO and COO will conduct an assessment of the source of the contamination. - This extensive assessment will include investigating all possible sources of contamination including source products and ingredients, environmental conditions and employee factors. - b.
 The assessment should include a corrective action plan and be shared as a training tool with all production and processing agents.

 VI.
-Quality Control- Sanitation Standard Operating Procedure (SSOP)
+Quality Control-Sanitation Standard Operating Procedure (SSOP)